2kranki/gen/README.md

 - [x] Finish MS-SQL Support
 - [x] Finish MySQL/MariaDB Support
 - [x] Finish Postgres Support
+- [ ] Change structure of genapp and the application generated to conform to Go's package requirements.
+In our case, that means that everything will be package "main" instead of how it is currently structured.
+Currently, everything compiles and runs properly, but it is not according to Go's GOPATH standard.
 - [ ] Clean up form templating
 - [ ] Add more testing to xx_test.go files in both genapp and the generated code
 - [x] Add **csv** save/restore per table